MoazA1/s202351710-moazahmed-assignment3/README.md

 - Enforces minimum message length
 - Displays error, loading, and success messages

-Note: This is a frontend-only demo form and does not send real messages.
+Please note that this is a frontend only demo form and does not send real messages.

 ---